 To put it bluntly, Jessie Warren was one of the greatest college softball players ever.
 From the time she arrived in Tallahassee after an All-American high school career in Tampa, Florida State softball fans witnessed history.

 She became just the second player to earn First-Team All-ACC honors four years in a row.
 In Division I history, the three-time NFCA All-American ranks t-11th in home runs (83), 11th in total bases (604), and 9th in RBIs (273).
 She finished her career as a two-time ACC Player of the Year and delivered the Florida State Seminoles their first Women's College World Series title.

-Named the 2018 WCWS Most Outstanding Player ? she tied the WCWS record with 13 hits ?
-Warren delivered the most memorable highlight of her career on the biggest stage there is.
+Named the 2018 WCWS Most Outstanding Player after tying the WCWS record with 13 hits, Warren delivered the most memorable highlight of her career on the biggest stage there is.

 The 2017-18 Seminoles were red hot.
 After Anna Shelnutt's walk-off home run to win the ACC Tournament title for the fifth-straight year, head coach Lonni Alameda's squad entered the NCAA Tournament as the sixth overall seed.
 FSU beat Auburn and Jacksonville State in the Tallahassee Regional, knocked off LSU in a best-of-three series to win the Super Regional, and advanced to the program's 10th WCWS.